 - Disinfect medical instruments.

-In this occupation those who are certified have a big advantage when searching for a job.
-A certification is a way to stand out among any prospect and it is the simplest way to prove qualifications and certain level of competence.
+Advantages Of Training and CertificationThis occupation those who are certified have a big advantage when searching for a job.
+A certification is a way to stand out from any prospect and it is the simplest way to prove qualifications and a certain level of competence.
 There is less on-the-job training, which will save you and employers valuable time and resources.
 A certification proves to employers that the candidate is serious about their profession.

 - Summarize the description and historical past of phlebotomy.

 - Explain the position of the phlebotomist in the different healthcare companies where phlebotomists can be employed.

 - Describe healthcare facility departments and their association to the practice of phlebotomy.

 - Summarize the arrangement of the clinical laboratory.